-Getting approved can feel good, but getting denied brings out the opposite side of the emotional spectrum; it feels bad.
+Getting approved can feel good, but getting denied for a private student loan brings out the opposite side of the emotional spectrum; it feels bad.

 When it comes to loans for education, the emotions can run high, especially when gaining access to the school of your choice depends on funding resources.

 The following is an honest review of the options people have should they be denied the loan they need.

 There is only so much credit that an 18-22 year old can possibly have given the limited amount of time they have been an adult.
 With lenders becoming more restrictive in lending practices, it has become less common to see traditional undergraduate students get approved for a private student loan without a qualified cosigner.
 The duties of cosigner usually go to the parents first, but many parents overextended with debt or suddenly unemployed during this recession have been unable to successfully cosign.

 Students have turned to other people to cosign, like grandparents, aunts, uncles, and close family friends when the parents can’t do it.
 However, this can be a tricky proposition as the cosigner assumes responsibility of that debt liability until it is repaid in full.
 If something were to happen to the borrower and they were unable to pay the loan back, the entire debt moves to the cosigner, and student loans are not dischargeable in bankruptcy.
 Cosigners place great trust in the borrower to handle loan repayment, but beyond that there are two ways to help deal with the risk for a non-parent cosigner (or any cosigner for that matter).

 First, a private student loan consolidation can release a cosigner from a debt obligation.
 A student may have had insufficient credit as a college freshman, but by graduation their credit may have greatly improved.
 This may allow for a consolidation loan approval without a cosigner (or using a different cosigner), releasing the liability of the former cosigners to the old loan applications.